FortuneStreetModding/cs-board-tools/docs/source/getting-started.md

 cs-board-tools validate -f SomeAwesomeBundle.zip
 ```

-These work vice-versa as well: you can validate bundles from directory, just as you can display bundles from file.
+These work the other way around as well: you can validate bundles from directory, just as you can display bundles from file.

 ## Further Reading